SchwarzIT/onyx/apps/docs/src/basics/layout.md

 ![Logo](/assets/anatomy.png)

 ::: details 1.
 Main Navigation
 Primary navigation to jump between major pages inside the application.
 In addition, global interactions can be placed here.
-This section always sticks to the top (alternatively to the left side) and is independend from scrolling.
+This section always sticks to the top (alternatively to the left side) and is independent from scrolling.
 :::

 ::: details 2.
 Side Navigation
 Secondary navigation to jump between pages that are part of the master-detail-structure.
 In order to be a flexible object, secondary interactions and information can also be entered here.
-This section always sticks to the side of the screen and is independend from scrolling.
+This section always sticks to the side of the screen and is independent from scrolling.
 :::

 ::: details 3.
 Body
 The main content is displayed here.
-This is totally fexible in its representantion and depends on the used grid and components.
+This is totally flexible in its representation and depends on the used grid and components.
 This section is the main scroll container of the interface.
 :::

 ::: details 4.
 Confirmation
 Global confirmations are triggered by a global section at the bottom of the screen.
-It is independend from scrolling and sticks to the bottom.
+It is independent from scrolling and sticks to the bottom.
 This section can also be applied to objects.
 :::

-This is just an example layout for showing the posibilities of having several sections.
+This is just an example layout for showing the possibilities of having several sections.
 It is important to be aligned to the [column grid](/basics/breakpoints_grid), that is provided by onyx.
 For more information about the components of main navigation, side navigation and confirmation, please visit the [component documentation](/development/).

 ## Alignment